cloudfoundry-attic/cf-docs-deprecated/content/infrastructure/micro/using-mcf.md

 ### Problems Accessing Your Instance

-If the DNS entry for you Micro Cloud Foundry VM is not up-to-date, accessing your instance can fail.
+If the DNS entry for your Micro Cloud Foundry VM is not up-to-date, accessing your instance can fail.
 For example:

 ```bash
 $ vmc target api.martin.cloudfoundry.me